schollz/pluck/README.md

 }
 ```

 The `-a` specifies *activators* and can be specified multiple times.
 Once all *activators* are found, in order, the bytes are captured.
 The `-d` specifies a *deactivator*.
 Once a *deactivator* is found, then it terminates capturing and resets and begins searching again.
-The `-l` specifies the limit (optional), after reaching this limit it stops searching.
+The `-l` specifies the limit (optional), after reaching the limit (`10` in this example) it stops searching.

 ## Advanced usage